-Disabling the MBG service can be done immediately or can be queued until all currently active calls are completed ("Courtesy Down").
+Disabling the MBG service can be done immediately or can be delayed until they are no active calls ("Courtesy Down").

-Note: Calls that are in the "Calling", "Hold", or "Transfer" state are not maintained.
-(In a clustered environment, you can make a node shut down more gracefully by setting its Cluster Weight to zero before disabling.
-This ensures that the node remains in service until all sets are idle for at least 30 seconds.
-For more information about setting Cluster Weight, see the MBG online help.)
+NOTE: In a clustered environment, you can make a node shut down more gracefully by setting its Cluster Weight to zero before disabling the MBG service.
+For more information about setting Cluster Weight, see the MBG Online help.)